Maclean, on Yaegl Country, is defined by something unique and special.

 For spectacular views of the Clarence Valley, head to the Maclean Lookout.
 Stroll to the viewing platform for The Pinnacle, a unique rock formation surrounded by subtropical rainforest, and an important Aboriginal cultural heritage site.

-McLachlan Park – on the north-east flank of the town, is a great spot for pulling up on your boat: the pontoon and undercover deck provide shelter and barbecue amenities for all.
+McLachlan Park – on the northeast flank of the town, is a great spot for pulling up on your boat.
+The pontoon and undercover deck provide shelter and barbecue amenities for all.
+Check out the Clarence Cruising Guide for more on how to enjoy life on the water.

 And truth be told, on a clear, still winter’s morning, when river mist cloaks the town in a soft shroud, the Loch Ness monster could pop up next to the pelicans and upriver dolphins, and you wouldn’t be too surprised.

-But Maclean’s more than tartan power poles, Scottish souvenir shops, amazing cafés and galleries.
+But Maclean is more than tartan power poles, Scottish souvenir shops, amazing cafés and galleries.

 Fitting then, that they’re all visible from ‘The Pinnacle’ – Maclean’s commanding 360 degree vantage point.